Food & Nutrition

 Students will become self-motivated and confident learners as they develop the technical skills, practical competencies, knowledge and understanding which form the basis of this subject.
 They will develop the long-term life skills needed to plan, prepare, cook and present nutritious, balanced and creative meals as well discovering the origins of our food and the science of cooking.
 They will explore a range of culinary techniques and cultures using ingredients from around the world.

-Please click this link to see the Food LTP for 2021/22.
+Please click this link to see the Food Curriculum overview.

 Key Stage 3

 The Key Stage 3 curriculum introduces learners to a range of cooking skills and recipes.
 Students will develop their knowledge and understanding of good nutrition and introduces the science that unpins cooking.
 In Y7 and Y8 Food is studied in a carousel with Textiles and Design Technology (Y7) and Design Technology (Y8).
 Students have 3 hours per fortnight to cover the National Curriculum content in each carousel rotation which changes every 12 weeks.